Support if you’ve experienced sexual abuse or assault

 Getting further treatment and support

-Depending on your treatment needs, we may be able to approve your claim for more treatment and support after receiving a Cover and Wellbeing Plan from your therapy provider.
+Depending on your treatment needs, we may be able to accept your claim for more treatment and support after receiving a Cover and Wellbeing Plan from your therapy provider.
 To complete this plan, your therapy provider will ask you some questions and you will complete a questionnaire to help determine your treatment needs.
 However, you won’t need to undergo an in-depth assessment.

-If after receiving your Cover and Wellbeing Plan, we approve your claim, your therapy provider will work with you to create an individualised support plan based on your unique needs.
+If after receiving your Cover and Wellbeing Plan, we accept your claim, your therapy provider will work with you to create an individualised support plan based on your unique needs.
 You’ll be able to access talk therapy, as well as support from other specialists, such as social workers, physiotherapists, occupational therapists, speech language therapists, and dieticians.

 If necessary, you’ll also have access to other support services, such as group-based therapy.
 You can also request social rehabilitation services, such as rongoā Māori and other ACC services.